-organic spelt flour
+organic whole grain spelt flour

 Produced by removing the firm outer husk then roller milling the inner kernel of grain and sieving out the bran.
 The end product makes for an easy digestible food when baked.
 Retains a substantial proportion of spelt’s nutrients, although some of the dietary fibre is lost from removing the bran.
 High in nutrition and has a nutty flavour.

 Well suited to baking producing excellent dough and pasta.

 Contains gluten.
 Manufactured in a factory that also mills products containing egg or soy.

 Spelt (Triticum spelta) is ancient hulled wheat (aka a ‘glume wheat’) that has been cultivated since 5000BCE.

 It has a more nutty flavour than standard flour.

 Due to the hull protecting it, the grain is resistant to environmental and ecological damage during its entire growth phase.
 Although a relative of common wheat it has undergone little change via breeding processes over the millennia.

 Common wheat is unhulled and thus easier to thresh and mill, which is probably why it has become more popular.
 Unhulled wheat also lends itself more easily to breeding for characteristics such as yield.

 Spelt is more expensive than modern wheat because it requires the extra stage of husk removal before milling.